Are you working out too much?

 - Justifies excessive behavior by defining self as a “special” elite athlete

 Below is a recommendation for someone who gets adequate sleep (7-9 hours a day), eats mainly whole foods, and drinks enough water.
+Those things are priority.
 Sleep and nutrition are two of the main factors in determining recovery.
 This regimen would not be considered a beginners workout.
 It is a high volume workout.

 - Monday: Metabolic Strength Training (45-60 minutes)